mirelark/VanishingRange/docs/architecture/adr/ADR-001-VPS.md

 - network latency variability depending on user geography

 Mitigations
-- periodic VM snapshotting for recovery scenarios
+- future consideration of periodic VM snapshotting for recovery scenarios
 - future consideration of CDN integration for static assets
 - optional multi-region expansion if usage or reliability requirements increase